Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 1. Find the key `clientId` and replace the existing value with the application ID (clientId) of the `ms-identity-b2c-javascript-callapi` application copied from the Azure portal.
 1. Find the key `redirectUri` and replace the existing value with the base address of the ms-identity-b2c-javascript-callapi project (by default `http://localhost:6420`).

-1. Open the `App\policies.js` file.
+1. Open the `App\apiConfig.js` file.
-1. Find the key `names` and populate it with your policy names e.g. `signUpSignIn`.
-1. Find the key `authorities` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_susi`.
+1. Find the key `b2cScopes` and replace the existing value with the scope of your web API.
-1. Find the key `authorityDomain` and populate it with the domain portion of your authority string e.g. `<your-tenant-name>.b2clogin.com`.
+1. Find the key `webAPI` and replace the existing value with the coordinates of your web API.

 ## Running the sample